mshatsky1/effective-computing-machine/README.md

 - Use the included request logging (with `X-Request-ID`) to trace requests end-to-end.
 - Rate limiting and CORS settings can be adjusted via environment variables for different environments.
 - Tests rely on Jest with Supertest, making it easy to expand coverage with additional API scenarios.
+- Sample records live in `data/seed.json`; modify this file to pre-load users whenever the service starts.

 ## Recent Updates (v0.3.0)